JeffreyvnZanten/task-manager-nextjs/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser and log in with: testgebruiker@test.nl and password123.